rpm-software-management/dnf/doc/conf_ref.rst

 ``keepcache``
     boolean

     Keep downloaded packages in the cache.
-The default is off.
+The default is False.

 .. _metadata_timer_sync-label: